Front

 No, beause it's in the role of a drawing, and there is no balance to a drawing, but there is balance to people.
 For a real person to be like a character in a drawing would be monstrous: not just in the physique, but in the face or anything if it was actually rendered into flesh and bone.
 It's not real - at least the way I draw it.
 When I emphasize certain characteristics it's not becase I'm following a style or in reaction to a style, it's because I feel it's an emphasis for this particular detail.
 My idea is to have the fantasy completely realized so that it becomes realistic or so that it would seem real.

-I know that women are more than just to fuck.
-That's what they rebel against, being objects, and that's why I feel that in the long run, you're just kidding yourself if you use them only that way.
 That word reminds me of an attack an underground cartoonist made against me once.
 He claimed he was making an attack against me and any other cartoonist who worked in horror and fantasy and science fiction.
-He claimed funny comics are cathartic; I claimed horror comics and fantasy comics are cathartic. |
+He claimed funny comics are cathartic; I claimed horror comics and fantasy comics are cathartic.

 The Richard Corben Interview, Part 1(3), in Heavy Metal #51, June 1981, by Brad Balfour (CONT...)

-Copyright © 2001 Heart-Attack-Series,
+Copyright © 2001 Heart-Attack-Series, Ink!,